 When glass or carbon fiber is compounded with resin, the plastic’s elasticity modulus and tensile strength will significantly improve, so the plastic part feels rigid.
 That means the plastic part won’t get deformed easily if a heavy load lands hard on the part.

 However, the impact strength will be lower, and the plastic can feel brittle.
-The flowability will be lower, and the shrinkage in the flow direction will be smaller than the direction of vertical to the flow direction.
+The flowability will be lower, and the shrinkage in the flow direction will be smaller than the shrinkage perpendicular to the flow.

 In tooling design, it’s hard to set up the shrinkage by the plastic flow direction from the gate.
 CAD software only allows users to set up the shrinkage by X, Y, and Z direction.
 That means that if the part size is large, and the tolerance is tight, it’s possible some of the dimensions will be out of tolerance.